Brahmastra: Nagarjuna To Make His Comeback In Bollywood With This Ranbir-Alia Starrer?

 Here's some good news for all Nagarjuna fans!
 If reports are to be believed then Nagarjuna is all set to comeback to Bollywood, more than a decade after his last appearance in LOC Kargil, with Ayan Mukerji's Brahmastra.
 As per a report in Deccan Chronicle, Nagarjuna will be joining the cast of Brahmastra today.
 The film also stars Ranbir Kapoor, Alia Bhatt and Amitabh Bachchan.

 A source was quoted as saying by the daily, "Nagarjuna wanted to do a Hindi film from a long time, but was looking for an interesting project.
 He finally gave his nod to this one.
-He will join the Hindi film's sets from Tuesday onwards in Mumbai.
+He will join the Hindi film's sets from Tuesday onwards in Mumbai."

 Speaking about Brahmastra, director Ayan Mukerji had earlier said, "This film is a modern day film.
 It is set in India as it exists today but the name of the film is Brahmastra because the energy, wisdom and powers in the film come from ancient India.
 As far as costumes are concerned, there are some which may not be the way you would expect them to be